top of page

 5. Secure Document Storage: Protecting Data at Rest

-While encryption protects data from unauthorized access, secure document storage focuses on where and how files are saved.
+While encryption protects data from unauthorised access, secure document storage focuses on where and how files are saved.
 They ensure long-term availability and protection against threats like ransomware or hardware failure.

 Key features include: